Generative AI-enhanced Probabilistic Multi-Fidelity Surrogate Modeling Via Transfer Learning: Application

 \Cref{fig:case1_LF_vali} presents the validation performance of the trained LF model.
 The left panel compares the reconstructed LF response against the true LF time history for a representative case.
 The predicted mean response aligns well with the simulated data, and the shaded region indicates the 95\% CI.
 The narrow width of the CI demonstrates that the model not only captures the correct temporal pattern but also maintains low predictive uncertainty.
 The coefficient of determination, $R^{2}=0.9998$, further confirms the good agreement between the estimated and true LF responses.
 The right panel shows a scatter plot of predicted versus true LF values.
 The points cluster tightly around the reference line $y=x$, indicating highly accurate predictions.

 Next, we proceed to train a MF model building upon the previously trained LF model.
 The LF model is used as a pre-trained initialization and subsequently fine-tuned using 180 available HF data pairs, while the remaining 20 HF data pairs are reserved for testing.
-The MF fine-tuning is performed for 500 epochs with a batch size of 16.

-\Cref{fig:case1_MF_test1} and \Cref{fig:case1_MF_test2} show the true HF response and the MF model prediction for two test data pairs.
+The MF fine-tuning is performed for 500 iterations with a batch size of 16. \Cref{fig:case1_MF_test1} and \Cref{fig:case1_MF_test2} show the true HF response and the MF model prediction for two test data pairs.
 In both figures, panel (a) compares the simulated HF and LF response for the corresponding inputs, while panel (b) compares the simulated HF response against the MF predicted mean with the associated 95\% CI.
 For test dataset \#1 (Fig.~\ref{fig:case1_MF_test1}), the LF response reproduces the overall temporal trend of the HF data but deviates in amplitude and phase, particularly in the energetic burst around 7--9~s, leading to a moderate fit of $R^{2}=0.9607$.
 In contrast, the MF prediction achieves better agreement with the HF response ($R^{2}=0.9998$).
-The 95\% credibility band is narrow across most of the time domain, indicating the reliability of predicted responses.
+The 95\% CI is narrow across most of the time domain, indicating the reliability of predicted responses.
 For test dataset \#2 (Fig.~\ref{fig:case1_MF_test2}), the LF model again captures the general pattern but exhibits larger deviations at peak responses, reflected in a lower $R^{2}=0.9493$.
 The MF prediction, however, substantially improves the accuracy ($R^{2}=0.9974$), closely following both the amplitude and phase of the HF data.
-The uncertainty intervals also remain tight overall, reflecting appropriate credibility in prediction window.
+The uncertainty intervals also remain tight overall, reflecting appropriate predictive capacity over the prediction window.

 Overall, the comparison between LF and MF demonstrates a significant improvement achieved by the proposed approach.
 While LF provides only an approximate proxy to HF dynamics, the MF model, through pre-training on abundant LF data and fine-tuning with limited HF data, learns an underlying representation that preserves critical features of the HF response.
 This enables accurate reproduction of both global trends and local transients, while providing reliable uncertainty quantification.